openanalytics/crane-pip/README.md

 ```
 crane
 ```
-You should see help something along the lines of:
+You should see help message.
+Something along the lines of:
 ```
 usage: crane [-h] {pip,serve,index} ...